nsimpk/html300-2024/05-Vue_Expanded/activity/starter/README.md

 ### Install the NPM packages and run the dev environment:

+- Create a new vue project named 'lesson-activity'
-- `CD` in to the `lesson-activity` directorty and run `npm i` to get all of the dependencies
+- CD in to the project and run 'npm install'.
+- Make sure your packages installed successfully, flag if you need assistance.
-- run `npm run dev` to start the development server
+- Now run 'npm run dev' in your terminal to launch the dev server.
 - Begin editing files within the `src` directory of the project

 ### Build a blog home page: